 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a case file that contains a docket and any documents filed in the court case.
 You can access court records via the internet, or at the Hampden County Clerk of Court in the jurisdiction where the case was filed.

 Each state maintains records of their state citizen’s criminal background.
 These online databases are linked together so you can track criminal backgrounds from any other state.
 You can go to the Hampden County Courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and in the event that it was in a different state, you may have to pay a fee for a more complete search.
+You must know which county the crime occurred in, and in the event that it was in a different state, you may have to pay a fee for a more complete search.

 A search of someone’s criminal history you can find out if a person has ever been arrested, charged or convicted for any of the following crimes: